 Mission and Activities

 The Positive Psychology Lab seeks to engage individuals, families, and communities in an exploration of strengths, resilience, and well-being.
 We are part of the larger mission at Antioch University Seattle to advance social, economic, and environmental justice.

 We work to achieve our mission through three overlapping activities:

-Education and Training, including clinical supervision, supervision training, our positive psychology blog, and continuing education in psychology and related professions.
+Education and Training, including clinical supervision, supervision training, and our positive psychology blog.

 Research, including our current research projects, publications, and presentations.